coursesproject/courses/docs/content/documentation/04_templates/index.md

 ### Current document
 The `doc` value contains the page object for the current document.
 To render the page, simply do `{{ doc.content | safe}}`.

-## Builtins
-The builtin templates are used by the rendering process to render specific document elements.
-The default template provides a neutral starting point for `html` and `md` outputs.